HallofFamer/CLox/README.md

 ## Features
 - Scanner, Parser and Single-Pass Compiler
-- Stacked based VM with the basic Op Code support
+- Stacked based bytecote VM with the basic Op Code support
 - Unary and Binary Expression/Operators
 - If and Else Statement
 - While and For Loop